The spiritual life of the school, with our Chapel as the focus, offers a variety of opportunities for worship and reflection.

 Whole School, House, Year Group and Departmental Assemblies provide a variety of opportunities for acts of worship of a broadly Christian character which challenge and enrich every member of the school.
 These are led by visiting clergy including the Chaplain, teaching staff and the girls.

-Each year there are two Carol Services at the end of the Autumn Term.
-The Pre-Prep and Prep Service takes place in Hughenden Church and the Senior School Service in All Saints' Church, High Wycombe.
+Each year there is a Carol Service at the end of the Autumn Term.
 A Leavers' Service is held on the last day of the school year in Hughenden Church.

-Finally, there are two Christian Unions, which meet weekly.
-The aims of both are to offer girls a chance to explore the Christian faith and to have the opportunity for time to reflect on, and discuss faith issues in a safe setting.
+Finally, there is a Christian Union, which meet weekly.
+The aims is to offer girls a chance to explore the Christian faith and to have the opportunity for time to reflect on, and discuss faith issues in a safe setting.